-By following our pool rules and etiquette, our aquatic program can continue to be a safe, and fun environment for all.
+By following our pool rules and etiquette, our aquatic program can continue to be a safe and fun environment for all.

 We welcome all members and guests to our pool.
 We ask that you abide by the following rules for everyone’s safety and enjoyment.
 Anyone who repeatedly breaks these rules is subject to membership loss or appropriate corrective measures.

-- Any person with symptoms of diarrhea.
+- Anyone with symptoms of diarrhea.

 - Please shower before entering the pool and between pool and spa use.
-Good hygiene is essential to keeping our pool and spa clean and operational.

 - Wear jewelry at your own risk.

 - Standing or sitting on another person’s back or shoulders.

 - Throwing another person in the water.

 - Glass, gum, food, or smoking.
 Water in plastic or metal containers is permitted.

 - The use of photographic devices to take pictures without consent.